 3) Ensure adequate ventilation:

-Make proper provisions for your bathroom and kitchen because these areas are not likely to receive any light from outside, so ensure that such specific places are highly ventilated.
+Make proper provisions for your bathroom and kitchen because these areas are not likely to receive any light from outside, so ensure that such places are highly ventilated.

 4) Utilize dustbins: